-According to Google Trends, the term “foodie” first started appearing online in early 2005.
-10 years – and millions of Instagram pictures & Yelp reviews – later, however, foodies have cemented themselves as a mainstream consumer group.
+According to Google Trends, the term “foodie” first started trending in 2004.
+16 years – and millions of Instagram pictures & Yelp reviews – later, self-proclaimed foodies have risen in numbers and cemented themselves as a mainstream consumer group.

-While there are hundreds of ways to describe a foodie, in their most basic definition, foodies can be defined as consumers who are deeply interested in exploring the world of food.
-Whether this means an increased desire to try new dishes, regularly seeking out specialties, a love for all things all-natural, or constantly staying up-to-date on the latest food and restaurant trends, when it comes to food, foodies are obsessed.
-And to fuel their obsession, foodies will go to great lengths to find the best food they can.
+While there are hundreds of ways to describe foodies, in its most basic definition, foodies are consumers who are deeply interested in exploring the world of food and beverages.
+Whether this means an increased desire to try new adventurous dishes, regularly seeking out specialties, a love for all things all-natural, or constantly staying up-to-date on the latest food trends and restaurant offerings, when it comes to food, foodies are obsessed.

-In order to capitalize on this valuable consumer segment, there are several strategies food manufacturers and restaurants can use to win over foodies everywhere:
+In order to capitalize on this valuable consumer segment, there are several strategies that food and beverage manufacturers and restaurants can use to win over foodies everywhere: